Nancy Rawles

 Nancy Rawles is an American playwright, novelist, and teacher.
-She is a 2006 recipient of the Alex Awards.
+She is a 2006 recipient of the Alex Award.

 Life

 Rawles grew up in Los Angeles.
-She graduated from Northwestern University with a degree in Journalism.
+She graduated from Northwestern University with a degree in journalism.

 Rawles studied play writing in Chicago with Linda Walsh Jenkins and Steven Carter.
 She later studied with C. Bernard Jackson of the Los Angeles (Inner City) Cultural Center and Valerie Curtis Newton of The Hansberry Project.
 She is a contributor to the Female Sexual Ethics Project at Brandeis University under the direction of Bernadette Brooten, Kraft-Hiatt Professor of Christian Studies.